hapax/hapax.github.io/assets/teaching.md

    traced by the missiles do not depend on their velocity (provided the speed profiles agree).

-6. (Bonus) Generalise your result to $n$ homing missiles on the vertices of an equilateral polygon, with $n$ sides of length $\ell$.
+6. (Extension) Generalise your result to $n$ homing missiles on the vertices of an equilateral polygon, with $n$ sides of length $\ell$.
 	What happens in the limit as $n\to\infty$?
 	Does you answer make sense?